-You can pay via PayPal, credit/debit card, check, or money order on various billing cycles from monthly to annual, with no apparent discount for the longer term length.
-The 30-day money-back guarantee affords you the opportunity to get out within the first few weeks if you find this host is not to your liking.
+You can make payments through PayPal, credit/debit card, check, or money order.
+They offer various billing cycles from monthly to annual, with no apparent discount for the longer term.
+If you’re not satisfied with the host, you have the freedom to request a refund within the first 30 days thanks to their money-back guarantee.

 Besides being able to contact this company’s customer support via email and support ticket, you can also reach out via Facebook.
 Unfortunately, I failed to secure a response via any of the support channels.
 If you have to resort to self-support, you will be pleased to see the very comprehensive knowledge base: